bgoepfert/containerised-flask/README.md

-# Sample flask app configured with Docker and Kubernetes
+Sample flask app configured with Docker and Kubernetes (Kind) with a local docker registry.